 Depending on the liposome stability, the stoichiometry, and how the liposome loads (actively or passively), the solution may need to undergo an additional TFF or ultrafiltration to purge any non-liposomal material, such as “free” or non-reacted API.
 In addition, if during the previous processes chemicals or ingredients that are bioburden-prone (e.g., bulk sugars) are used, a bioburden filtration step will be required prior to refrigeration.
 This entire step can be conducted using a disposable SUS, including tubing, pump contact parts, and filter units.

 The final step in the manufacturing process is the sterilizing filtration and filling.
 Although the density and viscosity of the typical liposomal-based drug is nearly the same as water, the nature of the liposomal solution makes the filtration process very slow.
-In this case, manufacturers have experimented with elevated temperature (e.g., 30 degrees C or greater) and increased delta pressure (via nitrogen pressure or Quattroflow pumps) across the filter to speed up the effort and maintain pace with a filling machine.
+In this case, manufacturers have experimented with elevated temperature (e.g., 30 degrees C or greater), increased filtration area, and increased delta pressure (via nitrogen pressure or Quattroflow pumps) across the filter to speed up the effort and maintain pace with a filling machine.
 However, the lower filtration area, higher pressure, and increased temperature can deform the liposome, cause re-agglomeration, skew the particle size distribution, and undo the previous processing.
 Several filtration runs are needed to verify re-agglomeration has not occurred.

 As you can plainly see, the use of liposomes as a drug delivery vehicle has many moving parts and a lot of options that will be explored in the process development.
 With this as a basis, the next article in our series will cover the engineering aspects of building a manufacturing facility to accommodate the liposome process.